The philosophy of systems

 Certainly, a worm can recognise others members of the worm set, though it may not remember them, and surely cannot count them.

-And dolphins can recognise which of two boards has, say, five dots rather than six.
+Experiments show dolphins can recognise which of two boards has, say, five dots rather than six.

 Animals evolved to communicate facts about things that resemble each other.

 The members of a species must have a similar idea of what food items and friends have in common.

 The survival of a social group depends on its members sharing ideas, like where food can be found.